By-Laws of the Loudoun Beekeepers Association, Inc.

 ARTICLE X: AMENDMENTS

-This Constitution may be amended by a two-thirds vote of the members present at any scheduled meeting, provided that a written notice of the proposed amendment has been sent to each member of the Association at least two (2) weeks prior to the scheduled meeting at which the vote is taken.
+These Bylaws and the Association’s Articles of Incorporation may be amended by a two- thirds vote of the members present at any scheduled meeting, provided that a written notice of the proposed amendment has been sent to each member of the Association at least two (2) weeks prior to the scheduled meeting at which the vote is taken.

 ARTICLE XI: AFFILIATIONS

-The Loudoun Beekeepers Association may associate itself with any Beekeepers Association if all of the following conditions are met:
+The Association may associate itself with any Beekeepers Association if all of the following conditions are met:

-B. The objectives of the proposed Association for affiliation are in harmony with those of the Loudoun Beekeepers Association as listed in Article II of this constitution.
+B. The objectives of the proposed Association for affiliation are in harmony with those of the Loudoun Beekeepers Association as listed in Article II of these Bylaws.

-C. Written notice of the proposed affiliation has been sent to the members of the Loudoun Beekeepers Association at least two (2) weeks prior to the scheduled meeting at which a vote will be taken.
+C. Written notice of the proposed affiliation has been sent to the members of the Loudoun Beekeepers Association at least two (2) weeks prior to the scheduled meeting at which a vote will be taken; and

 D. A quorum of members is present at the scheduled meeting and two-thirds of the members attending vote for the proposed affiliation.